 Meeting of the Cotswold Branch of the Orders & Medals Research Society held at Swindon Village Hall on Thursday 14th April 2016

 Apologies were received from the Secretary, John Wright.
 Two guests, Wayne Finch and Stuart Wright were welcomed by our members.Andrew Derrick confirmed the Gurkha Museum visit in Winchester, will take place on Sunday 22nd May, meeting at Swindon Village Hall at 8.30 a.m.
 The visit will cost £15.00 each, cash will be collected on the coach.
 The Birmingham Medal Society are holding a mini-convention on Saturday 4th June at the Knowle RBL Club, 1611 Warwick Road, Knowle, Solihull B93 9LW.
 Doors open at 10.00.
 Wayne and Stuart, our guests would like to inform members of a WW1 medal event to be held at St. Bridget’s Community Centre in West Kirby on the Wirral, on Saturday 14th May.
 This a commemoration and celebration of the lives of the highly decorated members of D/276 Battery, RFA.
-More details are available from Wayne, mob: 07952 888 747.
 The President, Clive Hammond, introduced the speaker, Dr Colin Chapman, for his talk on WW1 POW Camps in Gloucestershire.
 From August 1914 enemy aliens of military age were rounded up, eventually some 23,000 were moved to camps on the Isle of Man guarded by the Royal Defence Corps.
 Captured German combatants were initially held in France.
 As time passed and the numbers grew, they were moved back to UK Military Bases.
 This caused problems as the accommodation was needed by the military to train volunteers and conscripts.
 Additionally, all combatant POWs were responsibility of the Home Office and not the War Office!
 The POWs came to Britain via Southampton, where they were held in two transit camps, before moving by train to Dorchester for processing, before distribution to purpose built POW camps all over the country.
 Overcrowding and keeping the men occupied was a problem.
 Many agricultural workers had volunteered or were called up, so the POWs were put to work to help bring in the harvest, being sent to smaller work camps in the countryside.
 This solved the overcrowding and provided work to occupy the men.

 Inspections of all POW facilities were frequently carried out by the Swiss Red Cross.
 Prisoner welfare was looked after by the Quakers, a joint Christian CofE -RC Church committee, the YMCA and by the philanthropic Dr. Markel, a wealthy German émigré, who made a fortune in soap manufacturing.